 Itemization reference date.
-The term "itemization reference date" means any one of the following dates: (1) The last statement date, which is the date of the last periodic statement or written account statement or invoice provided to the consumer by a creditor; (2) The charge-off date, which is the date the debt was charged off; (3) The last payment date, which is the date the last payment was applied to the debt; (4) The transaction date, which is the date of the transaction that gave rise to the debt; or (5) The judgment date, which is the date of a final court judgment that determines the amount of the debt owed by the consumer.on revolving or open-end credit accounts, the date of the last written notification sent to the consumer which lists the total amount of the debt; or (2) on closed-end accounts, either the date of the last payment, if such date is available, or the date of the last written notification sent to the consumer which lists the total amount of the outstanding debt asserted to be owed by the consumer on or before the charge-off date of the dobt.
+The term "itemization reference date" means any one of the following dates: (1) The last statement date, which is the date of the last periodic statement or written account statement or invoice provided to the consumer by a creditor; (2) The charge-off date, which is the date the debt was charged off; (3) The last payment date, which is the date the last payment was applied to the debt; (4) The transaction date, which is the date of the transaction that gave rise to the debt; or (5) The judgment date, which is the date of a final court judgment that determines the amount of the debt owed by the consumer on or before the charge-off date of the last written notification sent to the consumer which lists the total amount of the debt; or (2) on closed-end accounts, either the date of the last written notification sent to the consumer which lists the total amount of the outstanding debt asserted to be owed by the consumer on or before the charge-off date is available, or the date of the last written notification sent to the consumer which lists the total amount of the outstanding debt asserted to be owed by the consumer on or before the charge-off date is available, or the date of the last written notification sent to the consumer which lists the total amount of the outstanding debt asserted to be owed by the consumer on or before the charge-off date is available, or the date of the last written notification sent to the consumer which lists the total amount of the outstanding debt asserted to be owed by the consumer on or before the charge-off date is available, or the date of the last written notification sent to the consumer on or before the charge-off date is available, or the date of the last written notification sent to the consumer on or before the charge-off date is available, or the date of the last written notification sent to the consumer on or before the charge-off date is available.